Audiovisual Core Structure

 1 Introduction

-Audiovisual Core Multimedia Resources Metadata Standard (Audiovisual Core, or
+This documentation describes the structure of the TDWG Audiovisual Core Multimedia Resources Metadata Standard (Audiovisual Core, or simply AC).

 For term details, see the Audiovisual Core Terms List document and for a more detailed guide to the use of Audiovisual Core, see the Audiovisual Core Guide document.